 AvaTrade supports the following trading platforms:

-AvaSocial: AvaSocial lets you access the strategies and experts and successful traders.
+4) AvaSocial: AvaSocial is a trading application by AvaTrade that lets you access the strategies of experts and successful traders.
 It is basically for copy trading.
 You can download AvaSocial on Google Play Store or Apple App Store.
 It is available on mobile phones alone.

 AvaTrade Execution Policy